mchmarny/oven/README.md

 # Overview

 Cloud Firestore is a Serverless document database.
 It comes with with multi-regional replication, powerful query engine, and seamless integration into the broader Google Cloud.
 I found myself use it frequently over last few years.
-While Firestore exposes both HTTP and RPC APIs to which you can make direct calls, most people rely on one of the [client libraries](https://cloud.google.com/firestore/docs/reference/libraries).
-The [Go client library](https://pkg.go.dev/cloud.google.com/go/firestore) for Firestore is [well documented](https://firebase.google.com/docs/firestore/quickstart) and has a rich set of features.
+While Firestore exposes both HTTP and RPC APIs to which you can make direct calls, most people rely on one of the [client libraries](https://cloud.google.com/firestore/docs/reference/libraries), and the [Go library](https://pkg.go.dev/cloud.google.com/go/firestore) for Firestore is certainly [well documented](https://firebase.google.com/docs/firestore/quickstart).

-Having used Firestore on a few projects I did find it wee bit verbose and repetitive in some places.
-It's mostly due to the fact that it's auto-generated.
-Oven is a standalone library, wrapping the Firestore client, that hides some of the complexity and shortens some of the more verbose use-cases.
+Having used Firestore on a few projects though, I did find it wee bit verbose and repetitive in some places.
+Oven is a wrapper the the standard Firestore client library.
+It hides some of the complexity (e.g. iterator over resulting documents), and shortens a few of the more verbose, but common, use-cases.

 # Features

 * Easy Save, Update, Get, Delete
-* Query support using structured criteria
+* Structured criteria Query
-* Exposes native Firestore client for when you need to extend it
+* Easy to extend via Firestore client and collection accessors

 # Install